sentioxyz/docs/docs/References/supported-networks/index.md

 next:
   description: ''
 ---
 Sentio allows users to work with different chains through different APIs.
-Current we support 5 types of chains:
+Current we support following types of chains:

 * [EVM Chains](evm-chains/): in production stage, see [coinbase](https://github.com/sentioxyz/sentio-processors/tree/main/projects/coinbase) for an example.
 * [Aptos](aptos/): in production stage, see [pancake](https://github.com/sentioxyz/sentio-processors/tree/main/projects/pancake-swap) for an example.